scottgallant/docs.balsamiq.com/content/desktop/linking.md

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/bighand.png)

 Click on a link to go to the referenced mockup file or web page.
 Web links will open in a new browser window.
-Links with a target of "Go Back (in Full Screen)" will go to the previous mockup when clicked.
+Links with a target of "Go Back (in Full Screen)" will go to the previous mockup when clicked ([as shown here](https://www.youtube.com/watch?v=dY6eqvFiR6U)).

 Here's a short video showing the process of linking mockups together.